 Whether a condition is considered physical or mental, the best treatments are those that take into consideration physical, psychological and social factors.
 Health psychologists are trained to understand health from a holistic perspective.
 We do not limit ourselves to a ‘mental’ or ‘physical’ perspective.
 Whatever condition you are experiencing, a health psychologist approaches it comprehensively.

 For example, anxiety is a physiologic over-reaction to what a person believes is a threat.
 A health psychologist will attend to all aspects of the issue – the fearful emotion, the thoughts that misinterpret a situation as dangerous and the physical reaction of anxiety (rapid heart rate, difficulties breathing, etc.).
 Health psychologists, trained to integrate psychological and biological aspects of wellness, are best prepared to work comprehensively with you.

 We all know that health care in this country is very expensive.
 While I respect the decision of many of my colleagues to accept insurance, I have chosen not to, for a number of reasons.
-My primary concern about insurance companies it their growing influence in the realm of clinical practice as well as finance.
+My primary concern about insurance companies is their growing influence in the realm of clinical practice as well as finance.
 Your insurance company can demand to review your records at any time, including from years ago.
-They can refuse to reimburse for treatments you have already received (and can ‘claw back’ payments they already made).
-Insurance companies can also influence your treatment team and approach by labeling some approaches ‘medically necessary’ or not, sometimes regardless of actual research-based evidence.
+They can refuse to reimburse for treatments you already received (and can “claw back” payments they already made).
+Insurance companies can also influence your treatment team and approach by labeling some approaches “medically necessary” or not, sometimes regardless of actual research-based evidence.